bjwbell/gensimd/examples/distsq/README.md

 ./distsq
 ```

-**This example only uses SIMD instructions on amd64/x86_64, it will have build errors on other platforms.**
+**This example only uses SIMD instructions on amd64/x86_64, it's untested on other platforms.**